robcarver17/pysystemtrade/docs/production.md

 ## Capital

 *Capital* is how much we have 'at risk' in our trading account.
-This total capital is then allocated to trading strategies; see [strategy-capita](#strategy-capital) on a [daily basis](#update-capital-and-p&l-by-polling-brokerage-account).
+This total capital is then allocated to trading strategies; see [strategy-capital](#strategy-capital) on a [daily basis](#update-capital-and-p&l-by-polling-brokerage-account).

 The simplest possible case is that your capital at risk is equal to what is in your trading account.
 If you do nothing else, that is how the system will behave.
 For all other cases, the behaviour of capital will depend on the interaction between stored capital values and the parameter value `production_capital_method` (defaults to *full* unless set in private yaml config).
 If you want to do things differently, you should consider modifying that parameter and/or using the [interactive tool](#interactively-modify-capital-values) to modify or initialise capital.